 The pupil premium gives schools extra funding to raise the attainment of disadvantaged pupils from reception to year 11.

-- every child currently registered as eligible for free school meals
+- were registered as eligible for free school meals

-- children who have been looked after for 6 months or longer
+- had been looked after for 6 months or longer

 - £935 per pupil of secondary-school age